vteial/maven-repo/README.md

 ======================================
-Manually deploy a jar to this repo
+To deploy jar manually to this repository
 ======================================
 1. run the command